JorgeStolfi/JSLIBS/README.md

     functions to represent and manipulate colors as vectors of 3 {float}s in various color spaces.

-  libift
+  * libift
     Functions to build the Image Forest Transform (IFT) of an image.

-  libcamfirewire
+  * libcamfirewire
-    Library for controlling camera through the Firewire interface.
+    Controlling camera through the Firewire interface.
     Developed mainly by Rafael Saracchini for his PhD project.

-  libjsaudio
+  * libjsaudio
-    J. Stolfi's library for handling audio files.
+    J. Stolfi's tools for handling audio files.

-  libppv
+  * libppv
-    Library for portable multi-dimensional arrays of integer samples for general signal  processing (images, videos, sound, spectra, etc.).a
+    Portable multi-dimensional arrays of integer samples
+    for general signal  processing (images, videos, sound, spectra, etc.).a

-  libvoxm
+  * libvoxm
     Tools for voxel-based 3D solid modeling.

-* Computer vision and pattern matching:
+### Computer vision and pattern matching:

-  libmsmatch
+  * libmsmatch
-    Library of routines for multiscale sequence matching.
+    Routines for multiscale sequence matching.
     Derived from Helena Leitão's Ph.
 D. thesis project with contributions by Rafael Saracchini.

-  libmultifok
+  * libmultifok
     Functions to do multifocus stereo.
     >> IN DEVELOPMENT

-  libpst
+  * libpst
-    A library of functions for photometric stereo.
+    Functions for photometric stereo.
     Developed with Rafael Saracchiní for his Ph.
 D. thesis project.

-  libtsai
+  * libtsai
-    Library with Tsai's camera calibration routines.
+    Tsai's camera calibration routines.
     Used in Rodrigo Minetto's PhD project.

-* Bioinformatics:
+### Bioinformatics:

-  libdnaenc
+  * libdnaenc
-    Library for encoding of DNA strings as sequences of points in 3D.
+    Encoding of DNA strings as sequences of points in 3D.

-  libdnaview
+  * libdnaview
-    Library for visualizing DNA strings as curves in 3D.
+    Visualizing DNA strings as curves in 3D.

-* Interval and affine arithmetic:
+### Interval and affine arithmetic:

-  libia
+  * libia
     Standard interval arithmetic (IA) operations.
 They provide guaranteed error bounds for the results, accounting for roundoff errors.
 Also axes-aligned boxes (multidimensional intervals).
     >> {ia_box.h} SUPERSEDED BY {interval.h}

-  libaa
+  * libaa
     Basic Affine Arithmetic (AA) operations.
 They provide guaranteed error bounds for the results, accounting for roundoff errors, that are usually tighter than those of interval arithmetic (IA).
     This implementation requires manual allocation of AA forms..

-  libflt
+  * libflt
     Operations on floating-point values that parallel those of {libia}
     and {libaa}.
 Also parsing of algebraic formulas into a stack-machine pseudocode.

-  libaacmp
+  * libaacmp
     Compiling formulas into affine arithmetic function calls.
-    >>IN DEVELOPMENT

-  libaafuncs
+  * libaafuncs
-    A library of 1-argument and 2-argument test functions for the interval arithmetic library {libia} and the affine arithmetic library {libaa}, as well as the "isomorhic" floating point arithmetic library {libflt}.
+    Some 1-argument and 2-argument test functions for the interval arithmetic library {libia} and the affine arithmetic library {libaa}, as well as the "isomorhic" floating point arithmetic library {libflt}.

-  libaagraph
+  * libaagraph
-    Porcedures to plot univariate functions using libraries for interval arithmetic {libia}, affine arithmetic {libaa}.
+    Procedures to plot univariate functions using libraries for interval arithmetic {libia}, affine arithmetic {libaa}.
     and "isomorphic" floating point {libflt}

-* Natural language processing:
+### Natural language processing:

-  libdicio
+  * libdicio
-    Libraries for representing worl lists as acyclic automata, as in the Dicio project (lucchesi/stolfi).
+    Representing word lists as acyclic automata,
+    as in the Dicio project (lucchesi/stolfi).
     This is a C rewriting of the original Modula-3 libraries.

-* Drawing buidings, furniture, maps:
+### Drawing buidings, furniture, maps:

-  libarchdraw
+  * libarchdraw
-    A simple (but not at all user-friendly) library to generate architectural ground plan sketches.
+    Simple (but not at all user-friendly)
+    tools to generate architectural ground plan sketches.

-  libsheetcut
+  * libsheetcut
-    Library of functions for planning the cutting of rectangular plates out of rectangular stock sheets.
+    Functions for planning the cutting of rectangular plates out of rectangular stock sheets.

-  libstreetmap
+  * libstreetmap
-    This directory contains a library for reading, plotting, and manipulating street maps.
+    Functions for reading, plotting, anda manipulating street maps.

-* Miscellaneous
+### Miscellaneous

-  libjs
+  * libjs
     Miscellaneous hacks: text concatenation, random
     numbers, bool data type, sign data type, generic self-sized extensible vector data types,